Most Creative Wine Labels You’ve Never Seen

 Image Source: twitter.com/churchstatewine

-Each label contains an exclamation or social media-related expression, and they are printed in large, colorful letters.
-These expressions include, “I freakin’ love you,” “Abso-frickin-lutely perfect,” and “Shut the front door!”
+Each label contains an exclamation or social media-related expression, printed in large, colorful letters.
+The creative wine labels have expressions that include, “I freakin’ love you,” “Abso-frickin-lutely perfect,” and “Shut the front door!”
 Church & State is dedicated to breaking away from convention and tradition, and they invite consumers to “join the conversation and share [the] stories that come out over a bottle of great wine and [they] may choose yours for [their] next vintage! #LostInhibitions.”
 Learn more at www.churchandstatewines.com and @churchstatewine on Twitter.

 Image Source: churchandstatewines.com